2023 Best Law Enforcement & Firefighting Schools in Pennsylvania

 Top 10 Best Homeland Security, Law Enforcement & Firefighting Schools

-Our analysis found Robert Morris University to be the best school for homeland security, law enforcement and firefighting students who want to pursue a degree in Pennsylvania.
-RMU is a small private not-for-profit school located in the suburb of Moon Township.
+Our 2023 rankings named Robert Morris University the best school in Pennsylvania for homeland security, law enforcement and firefighting students.
+RMU is a small private not-for-profit school located in the large suburb of Moon Township.

 After completing their degree, homeland security, law enforcement and firefighting graduates from RMU carry an average student debtload of $27,000.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $397.